On this page:

-Where can I find more information about otosclerosis?
+Where can I find additional information about otosclerosis?

 The NIDCD maintains a directory of organizations that provide information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

-Use the following keywords to help you search for organizations that can answer questions and provide information on otosclerosis:
+Use the following keywords to help find organizations that can answer questions and provide information on otosclerosis:

 NIDCD Information Clearinghouse